How to Become a Peer Tutor

 How Do I Apply?

-Note: Though it is not required, you should consider taking part in a tutoring, academic coaching, or Writing Center appointment prior to your application.
+Note: Though it is not required, you should consider taking part in a tutoring or Writing Center appointment prior to your application.
 The experience of meeting with peer academic support will provide an important perspective on what we do.

 Next: Select candidates will be invited to participate in an interview with the Director of the Writing Center and Peer Tutoring and one or more current tutors.